Documentation

 Ready to start?

-Supply USDC to earn yield, or verify with World ID to access a credit line.
+Supply USDC to earn yield, or verify your identity with Persona to access a credit line.